billhiggins/website/src/content/blog/strategy-03-the-a-team-alpha.md

 So I worked with my IBM management to bring them to my team and, if memory serves, we were working on DevOps-y stuff for early 2010s IBM private cloud infrastructure, until one day in June 2013 I got a phone call that would change the course of my career.

-But that’s a story for the next post: “Quality duct tape” https://lnkd.in/eHVSHCja
+But that’s a story for the next post: “[Quality duct tape](../strategy-04-quality-duct-tape/)” …